Ontario's top court strikes down third-party election ad spending rules

 The law was found unconstitutional on free speech grounds, so the government reintroduced the provisions using the notwithstanding clause, a section of the Charter that guards against constitutional challenges.

-A coalition of third parties, including teachers' unions, challenged that reintroduced law, and Ontario's Court of Appeal has now sided with them.
+Several groups that tend to publish third-party ads, including the Working Families Coalition and teachers' unions, challenged that reintroduced law, and Ontario's Court of Appeal has now sided with them.